The Brave CPO: Leading Business Growth

 What’s in it for you?

 Discover why developing capability in supply management will provide powerful fuel for growth, and why making Supply Management a Core Competency will provide a real competitive edge and prevent your company being disadvantaged in supply markets.

 During the downturn, smart CEO’s will have taken the opportunity to lay down plans for the upturn and a return to growth.
 Part of this preparation requires a procurement function that can not only make a contribution to cost reduction, but also speed up the innovation pipeline and create value chains to fuel growth.

-In most companies, however, the organisational framework and capabilities required to meet these demands is lacking.
-In the search for growth CEO’s need a procurement function that is more value-orientated, entrepreneurial, and embedded as a strategic core competency across the organisation.
+In most companies, however, the organizational framework and capabilities required to meet these demands is lacking.
+In the search for growth CEO’s need a procurement function that is more value-orientated, entrepreneurial, and embedded as a strategic core competency across the organization.

 2. Supply Management – A Foundation for Growth

 Procurement teams can bring new opportunities for growth to the organization

 When preparing for growth, organizations must first develop the foundation.
 Inefficient internal processes, poor understanding of customers, a lack of skills and resources in the right places creates an organization that is ill-equipped to meet current market demands, or to sustain and leverage growth.

 Organizations must understand their current environment in order to build capability in the core competencies of their business not only to sustain current business but to build the resources that will drive future growth.

 Unfortunately, many organizations do not organize or support supply management as a core competency.
 We strongly believe that organizations must address this issue in order to compete effectively in the 21st century.
 Supply management as a core competency, seeks to maximize opportunities and minimize risk in external markets.
 Without this capability, businesses will increasingly miss opportunities to support growth and suffer supply chain inefficiencies that can actively damage growth and reputation.